IBE160/SG-Gruppe-KI/docs/architecture.md

 - **Observability Tools (e.g., Datadog/Sentry):**
     - **Logging, Monitoring, Alerting:** Integration for application health and performance insights.

+## Spotify Integration (BMAD)

+This section provides a detailed breakdown of the Spotify integration using the Business, Model, Architecture, and Design (BMAD) framework.

+### Business / Behaviour (B)

+The Spotify integration is a key feature of Epic 3, "Enhanced User Experience."
+It enables users to seamlessly connect their music listening habits with their fitness journey.

+- **User Capabilities:**
+    - **Connect/Disconnect Spotify:** Users can securely link their Spotify account to their profile using an OAuth2 flow.
+They can also disconnect their account at any time, which revokes the application's access.
+    - **Music During Workouts:** Users can control Spotify playback (play, pause, skip) directly within the workout interface using the Spotify Web Playback SDK.
+    - **BPM-Matched Sessions:** The system can analyze playlists or create sessions where the music's Beats Per Minute (BPM) aligns with the intensity of the workout phase (e.g., warm-up, high-intensity, cool-down).
+    - **Store or Reference Playlists:** Users can associate their favorite Spotify playlists with specific workout types or moods, which can be referenced for future sessions.

+- **GDPR & Privacy:**
+    - **Revoke Access:** The user must be able to revoke the application's access to their Spotify data with a single action.
+This will trigger a process to scrub their tokens and related data.
+    - **Data Deletion:** Upon a user's request for data deletion (Right to be Forgotten), all associated Spotify data, including integration tokens and session history, must be permanently removed from our systems.
+The backend must also make a call to Spotify's API to de-authorize the application on the user's behalf.

+### Model (M)

+To support the Spotify integration, the following data entities are defined.
+These will be implemented as tables in the Supabase PostgreSQL database.

+- **`spotify_integrations`:**
+    - **Description:** A core table that stores the authorization details for each user who connects their Spotify account.
+    - **Relationships:** A one-to-one (1-1) relationship with the `users` table.
+Each user can have at most one Spotify integration.
+    - **Attributes:** `id`, `user_id`, `spotify_user_id`, `access_token`, `refresh_token`, `expires_at`, `created_at`, `updated_at`.

+- **`workout_music_sessions`:**
+    - **Description:** This table links a specific workout plan to a musical context.
+It stores the desired BPM range, mood, and a reference to a Spotify playlist or collection of tracks.
+    - **Relationships:** A one-to-one (1-1) relationship with the `workout_plans` table.
+A workout plan can have an optional associated music session.
+    - **Attributes:** `id`, `workout_plan_id`, `spotify_playlist_uri`, `target_bpm_min`, `target_bpm_max`, `mood_tags`, `track_analysis_cache` (JSONB).

+- **`spotify_playlists` (Future consideration):**
+    - **Description:** Could be used to persist user-selected playlists within our system if we need to store metadata or perform analysis on them independently of a workout session.
+For the initial implementation, we will fetch playlist data on-demand.

+### Architecture (A)

+The Spotify integration touches every major component of the system, requiring a coordinated effort.

+- **Supabase (Database & Auth):**
+    - **Tables:** Hosts the `spotify_integrations` and `workout_music_sessions` tables.
+    - **Security:** RLS policies on these tables ensure a user can only access their own Spotify data.
+The `access_token` and `refresh_token` will be stored encrypted in the database.
+    - **Auth:** While Supabase Auth manages our user identities, Spotify's OAuth flow manages authorization to their service.
+The link is the `user_id` in the `spotify_integrations` table.

+- **FastAPI (Backend):**
+    - **OAuth Callback:** An endpoint (`/api/v1/spotify/callback`) will handle the redirect from Spotify after the user grants consent.
+It will exchange the authorization code for access and refresh tokens.
+    - **Token Management:** Implements the logic to securely store tokens in Supabase and use the refresh token to obtain new access tokens when they expire.
+    - **Audio Analysis:** Provides an endpoint that, given a playlist or track URI, calls the Spotify Web API's audio analysis endpoints to retrieve BPM, energy, and other track features.
+This data is then cached in `workout_music_sessions` and used by the AI engine.

+- **Next.js (Frontend):**
+    - **PKCE Flow Initiation:** The user journey to connect Spotify starts here.
+The frontend generates a `code_verifier` and `code_challenge` for the Proof Key for Code Exchange (PKCE) OAuth flow, redirecting the user to Spotify's authorization page.
+    - **Web Playback SDK:** Once authorized, the frontend integrates the Web Playback SDK.
+This allows the application to act as a Spotify Connect device, enabling full playback control (play, pause, skip, volume) directly within the user's browser during a workout.

+- **AI Engine (via FastAPI):**
+    - **Enriched Workout Plans:** The AI model can now receive additional context, such as `target_bpm_max` or `mood_tags` from `workout_music_sessions`.
+It can use this information to recommend specific playlists or even structure the workout's intensity profile to match a pre-selected musical journey.

+### Design (D)

+Key design decisions focus on balancing performance, data privacy, and user experience.

+- **Data Persistence vs. On-Demand Fetching:**
+    - **Decision:** Persist only essential, long-lived data.
+Authorization tokens (`spotify_integrations`) and the high-level musical context for a workout (`workout_music_sessions`) are persisted.
+    - **Rationale:** Most Spotify data, like track names, artist details, and album art, is volatile and can be fetched on-demand from the Spotify API using the stored access token.
+This avoids data duplication and ensures the user always sees the most up-to-date information.

+- **Caching Strategy:**
+    - **Decision:** Cache expensive API call results, specifically audio analysis data (BPM, energy, valence).
+This data will be stored in the `track_analysis_cache` JSONB column in the `workout_music_sessions` table.
+    - **Rationale:** Calling Spotify's audio analysis endpoint for every track in a playlist can be slow and subject to rate limits.
+Caching this data after the first fetch significantly improves performance for recurring or similar workout sessions.

+- **Data Retention and Deletion Flow:**
+    - **Decision:** Implement a strict, automated data deletion workflow for Spotify data.
+    - **Flow:** When a user disconnects their Spotify account or requests GDPR data deletion:
+        1. The FastAPI backend is notified.
+        2. A call is made to Spotify's API to de-authorize the app.
+        3. The user's record in the `spotify_integrations` table is deleted.
+        4. All related records in `workout_music_sessions` are cascaded and deleted.
+        5. This process will be handled by a background job to ensure completion.

+- **Constraints and Important Considerations:**
+    - **API Rate Limits:** All interactions with the Spotify Web API are subject to rate limiting.
+The backend implementation must include error handling and retry logic (e.g., exponential backoff) for rate limit-related errors.
+    - **Privacy:** Only the necessary Spotify scopes (permissions) will be requested during the OAuth flow.
+We will request scopes for playback control, viewing private playlists, and user library access, but nothing more.

 ## Novel Pattern Designs